heindrickson/PortablePython4Windows/README.md

 **Optional 2**: You can rename/move your 'base' PORTABLE folder to another 'path' if you wish.
 After that, the first time you run the 'ACTIVATE_CONSOLE-for-env.cmd' script, you'll be warned to execute the script 'RECONFIGURE-env.cmd', to adjust the virtual environment's 'pyenv.cfg' and some other files.
 The same thing will happen with the other virtual environments, so it might be easier to adjust ALL of them at once by running the 'Reconfigure-ALL-envs.cmd' script :)

 **Optional 3**: You can activate and use your PORTABLE virtual environments in VSCode.
 Just drag and drop some source code folder onto the 'RUN_VSCODE_with_Envs.cmd' script and follow the instructions on the screen.

+**Optional 4**: After running the script for the first time, a shortcut named 'PyWinCMD - Activate_CONSOLE-for-env' will be created.
+You can use this shortcut to launch the [PywinCMD](https://github.com/tagwato/PyWinCMD) tool if the target computer where you intend to use your PORTABLE Python has restrictions on using the native CMD.
 <br><br>

 # License